samuelmorency/StatCan-Web-App/README.md

 This creates a highly interactive system where each visualization component both influences and responds to the overall filtered state of the application.

 The architecture demonstrates sophisticated data handling, efficient state management, and coordinated visualizations to deliver a responsive and insightful data exploration experience.

+## Documentation

+### Key Components Docstrings

+The application includes comprehensive in-code documentation.
+Key components are documented with detailed docstrings that explain:

+- **Purpose and Behavior**: What the component does and how it functions
+- **Parameters and Return Values**: Complete description of inputs and outputs
+- **Processing Flow**: Step-by-step explanation of internal operations
+- **Cause and Effect**: What triggers the component and what effects it produces
+- **Performance Considerations**: Optimization techniques and caching behavior
+- **Error Handling**: How edge cases and failures are managed

+These docstrings serve as both reference documentation and learning resources for developers working with the codebase.
+All major classes, callbacks, and helper functions include this detailed documentation.